South Mainland, Shetland

 There is a loch and a fine beach in the Maywick road, and another beach at Rerwick.
 Spiggie beach lies just over the road from the Loch of Spiggie, an RSPB reserve that is one of Shetland’s most important lochs for wintering wildfowl.
 Large numbers of whooper swans gather in late autumn.
 During winter months, ducks such as tufted ducks and wigeons can be seen, while in spring and summer waders display around the marsh areas and skuas bathe in the fresh water.

 The restored Quendale Water Mill (built 1867) is a welcoming and interesting visitor centre, run by the South Mainland Community History Group.
+The mill is also an Information Point and has a small shop and refreshments.

 A climb up Fitful Head will be rewarded with some fine cliff scenery and views.
 In 1993, the oil tanker Braer was wrecked at Garths Ness to the west of Quendale Bay.
 Despite everyone’s worst fears, the effects of Shetland’s biggest oil spill were less than expected.
 Leaflets about the incident are available at the Quendale Mill.